hove-io/ntfs-specification/ntfs_en.md

     Trips can only be represented as LINESTRING.
 If a MULTILINESTRING is specified, only the first LINESTRING will be used.
     Stop points are represented as POINT.
     Stop areas can be POINT, POLYGON or MULTIPOLYGON.
-    Stop zones are either POLYGON or MULTIPOLYGON.
+    Stop zones or municipalities are either POLYGON or MULTIPOLYGON.

     Only the specified types of geometry are considered, the other types are ignored.
     The format of the file is deliberately simple, an evolution can be considered if necessary.